RetroDECK/ES-DE/ANDROID-DEV.md

 * MAME4droid
 * NES.emu
 * NGP.emu
-* PCE.emu
+* PCE.emu (pcengine, supergrafx and tg16 systems)
-* Play!
 * Ruffle
-* Saturn.emu
 * Swan.emu

 Some of these emulators still require BIOS files, so not all of them will be completely free from manual configuration.

 The following emulators have partial FileProvider access support but are currently not configured for that in ES-DE:
-* Dolphin (the FileProvider interface is broken on some devices)
+* C64.emu - doesn't work with multi-file games
+* Dolphin - doesn't work with multi-file games
-* M64Plus FZ (the FileProvider interface doesn't work reliably and game launching randomly fails when using it)
+* M64Plus FZ - the FileProvider interface doesn't work reliably and game launching randomly fails when using it
+* PCE.emu - doesn't work with multi-file games for the pcenginecd and tg-cd systems
+* Play! - doesn't work with multi-file games
-* PPSSPP (the FileProvider interface doesn't work with .chd files specifically)
+* PPSSPP - doesn't work with multi-file games and the FileProvider interface doesn't work with .chd files specifically
+* Saturn.emu - doesn't work with multi-file games

 ## Splitting system directories across multiple storage devices